 Arceus VSTAR

-Coming from the Sword & Shield: Brilliant Stars Pokémon TCG expansion, Arceus VSTAR is one of the newest entries to this list.
-Many VSTAR cards may seem like lesser versions of their VMAX cousins, but they offer powerful one-off VSTAR powers in the place of massive health and damage.
+Coming from the Sword & Shield: Brilliant Stars Pokémon TCG expansion, Arceus VSTAR may seem like a lesser versions of its VMAX cousin, but its one-off VSTAR power is a worth trade in place of massive health and damage.

 Arceus VSTAR in particular lets you search your deck for any two cards and put them in your hand.
 The possibilities for your deck are limitless here – but choose your moment wisely, as you can only use a single VSTAR Power in a game.
-Given this card only came out in 2022, it’ll be interesting to see how its power evolves with future sets.
+Its power has remained strong.

 Of course, more Pokémon cards are printed each year, so before long the monsters on this list may be surpassed by the next hot thing.
 Check out the newest Pokémon set to keep one eye on what’s about to come up.